biorack/metatlas/docs/Add_Atlas_to_DB.md

 Additional suggested columns are:

+`label` - free text (check for special characters, i.e., Greek letters).
+For internal stardards atlases, label should include a parenthetical indicating unlabeled or the isotopic labeling

 `inchi_key` - XXXXXXXXXXXXXX-XXXXXXXXXX-X

-`name` - free text with only ASCII characters (check for special characters)

 `polarity` - negative or positive

+`adduct` - the ion modification of the compound

 Once the compound table is in the correct format, move it to a directory on perlmutter at NERSC where you have read/write permissions.